Trauma, Sleep, and Epigenetics

 By Michael Byron, Board Member, Friends of Parkinson’s.

-This article explores the intricate nexus between environmental stressors—specifically the profound trauma of combat—and the epigenetic mechanisms that may predispose individuals to Parkinson’s Disease.
+This article explores the intricate nexus between environmental stressors—specifically the profound trauma of combat—and epigenetic mechanisms that may shape long-term neurological vulnerability, including Parkinson’s disease.

 The Conceptual Depth of Epigenetic Triggers

-Traditional neurology often views Parkinson’s through a purely degenerative lens.
-However, emerging research into epigenetics suggests that the body "remembers" trauma at a molecular level.
-For our veterans, the intersection of chronic sleep disruption and high-cortisol environments may act as a biological catalyst, altering gene expression and accelerating neurodegeneration.
+Traditional neurology often views Parkinson’s through a primarily degenerative lens.
+However, emerging research in epigenetics suggests that the body can “remember” stress and trauma at a molecular level—altering gene expression and biological pathways that may influence long-term vulnerability.
+For veterans, the intersection of chronic sleep disruption and sustained high-stress environments may act as a biological pressure that affects inflammation, cellular repair, and resilience over time.
+This is not a claim of simple cause-and-effect, but an effort to connect stress biology with known Parkinson’s mechanisms.

 The Levodopa Pathway: A Clinical Perspective